Top Articles

 Local Lore: Gigs People Still Talk About – Years On

-Local Lore is YELO’s growing archive of unforgettable gigs from the Sunshine Coast, Brisbane, and the Gold Coast – and the moments that pulled us beyond those borders.
+Local Lore is YELO’s growing archive of unforgettable gigs from the Sunshine Coast, Brisbane and the Gold Coast — and the moments that carried us beyond them.

-They’re the shows people still talk about decades later.
-The ones where nothing else mattered – driving through townships in the pouring rain to see your favourite band.
-Or the nights when the green room tipped into something louder, messier, and more memorable than planned.
+These are the shows people still talk about years later.
+The nights where nothing else mattered — driving through townships in the pouring rain to catch your favourite band, or watching the green room tip into something louder, messier and more memorable than anyone planned.

-These aren’t reviews or set-lists, but moments that live on through memory.
-The chaos, the magic, the offhand details that turn into stories long after the amps are packed down.
+They are not reviews or set lists, but stories that live on through memory: the chaos, the magic and the offhand details that stay lodged long after the amps are packed down.

-From legendary venues and touring acts to hometown heroes and strange in-between moments, Local Lore documents the shared experiences that shape a local music scene.
+From legendary venues and touring acts to hometown heroes and strange in-between moments, Local Lore gathers the stories that help shape a music scene.

-Each entry is drawn from lived memory.
-The kind of stories that surface at the bar, in comment threads, or halfway through a “remember when…” conversation.
+Each entry is drawn from lived memory — the kind of story that resurfaces at the bar, in comment threads or halfway through a “remember when…” conversation.

 Each Local Lore post features:

-• a real gig from the Sunshine Coast and South-East QLD regions
+• a real gig from the Sunshine Coast, Brisbane, the Gold Coast or nearby regions

 • a moment someone still remembers